Winter has just begun and so has the fun that it brings with a whole lot of activities and things to do with your friends and family here in Kuna, ID.

 Kuna is a beautiful city in Ada County, Idaho and is a part of the treasure valley.
 It is considered one of the fastest growing areas here in Idaho, with the population tripling in the last 10 years to around 20 thousand.

-Being from Kuna, we thought to share with you some fun winter activities that you can do here with your friends and family.
+Being from Kuna, Averse Pest Control thought we would share with you some fun winter activities that you can do here with your friends and family.
 Whether you are a local, new in town or just passing through, there is a ton of things you can do here.
 Ready to have some fun?
 Here we go!

 Winter doesn’t mean that your paddling adventures end.
 The locals here who are die-hard paddling fans know that the real fun has just begun.
 Wearing the warm gloves and carrying those dry bags with all your necessities inside and paddling through the river will give you the best experience of your life.